What Is a Truly Physiological Third Stage/Retained Placenta

 Personally I think experience of all types of birth should be mandatory in training so that nothing is unfamiliar.
 If you have never seen a homebirth, a hands off birth, a physiological third stage, how can you be comfortable supporting it.

-In order to achieve a truly physiological third stage then it needs to be totally hands off, no touching, no cutting, no encouraging the woman to move, no clock watching, no panicking, allowing that woman to accept responsibility for her body, in the same way she did birthing her baby.
+In order to achieve a truly physiological third stage then it needs to be totally hands off, no touching, no cutting, no encouraging the woman to move, no clock watching, no panicking, allowing that woman to accept responsibility for her body, in the same way she did birthing her baby and definitely no weighting the cord with the clamps as I have witnessed more than once.

 I rarely if ever see this and the majority of my clients chose a physiological third stage – instead I see and sense the growing panic as time passes, the fear in the room, with the best will in the world, becomes so thick it becomes almost palpable, I witness the moving of women, the encouragement to push, purple pushing, try squatting, try moving, try standing, try shifting, pass baby to dad, we must get that placenta out.